RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 ### 4. Model View Controller (MVC)

-As a developer, I am always thinking in MVC, even in languages / frameworks where it isn't built into the design necesarily.
+As a developer, I am always thinking in MVC, even in languages / frameworks where it isn't built into the design necessarily.

 Because you don't have to use a relational database with Jekyll, what I would do for a simple site is use YAML data files for each of the section of a page.
-I do this to seperate the data from the view and I consider the liquid markup that I write in my HTML files to be the view controller.
+I do this to separate the data from the view and I consider the liquid markup that I write in my HTML files to be the view controller.

 Designing your site with MVC in mind is extremely important if you expect your site to grow.
 If I were to port this site to Rails, I could easily install a SQL or other database using the same schema as my YAML data files without too much of a headache.

 I think this flexibility is what makes Jekyll so awesome.
-You can quickly and easily scale your site, upgrade the UI and change storage & hosting if you use good practice when initially ceating your site.
+You can quickly and easily scale your site, upgrade the UI and change storage & hosting if you use good practice when initially creating your site.

 ### 5. Lint, lint, lint!

-This is more of a tip for any type of development, but I think it earns a place in this article because liquid can get a bit unsightly and you want to make sure that you aren't inadvertantly adding any bugs or messing up your html.
+This is more of a tip for any type of development, but I think it earns a place in this article because liquid can get a bit unsightly and you want to make sure that you aren't inadvertently adding any bugs or messing up your html.
 I recommend using Sublime Text with [Sublime Linter](http://www.sublimelinter.com/).
 You can add packages for all of the languages you write in and SublimeLinter will yell at you when you are leaving out something, or messed up your syntax.

-Also, I found that I am used to using tabs so I would often inadvertantly mess up my yaml.
+Also, I found that I am used to using tabs so I would often inadvertently mess up my YAML.
 I found a neat utility that will validate and lint your yaml and then spit it out in a nice format.
 [Checkout the online YAMLint YAML Validator](http://www.yamllint.com/).

 ### 6. Use Octopress

 If you are familiar with using the command line, try setting up Octopress.
-In fact, I recommend starting out with one of their templates to begin with so that you have all of the dependicies right.
+In fact, I recommend starting out with one of their templates to begin with so that you have all of the dependencies right.
 Their template will also include a rakefile and a gemfile, as well as provide you with good organization.
 Whether you use one of their templates, or you set up Octopress yourself, you will be able to breeze through the process of writing and posting your content.

 Head on over to [the Octopress website](octopress.org/) if you are interested.